jack-stasevich/ReadMe/README.md

 gem install bundler:2.2.16
 ```

-Navigate to project's folder in terminal and run
+Navigate to project's folder in terminal and for gems installing run:

 ```
 bundle install
 ```

-for installing gems.

 Make sure that you have access for all necessary github repositories [here](https://github.com/netcosports/Roland_Garros_v2_iOS/blob/development/Podfile).

-For installing pods run
+For installing pods run:

 ```
 bundle exec pods install
 ```

-For updating pod run
+For updating pod run:

 ```
 bundle exec pod update